 Lastly, the SF 4000 will get you pretty close to maximum yield in a 4x4 area, definitely in a 3x3 foot area.
 The usable coverage area is also considerably larger than the SF 2000:

 Definitely nice performance for a grow light of this size and price.
 Are you looking for an industrial grow light or a stronger grow light that will flower 5x5 feet and veg 7x7 feet?
 The HLG 650R is more expensive, but more powerful and better for very large or industrial cannabis grows.

 Spider Farmer Grow Light Hang Height Information:

 |Seedlings||22-24 in.||28 in.||30 in.||30-32 in.|

 For more information on proper hang height, read my full article about Grow Light Hang Heights.

 Light Spectrum Information:

 The spectrum included with Spider Farmer lights is exactly what you want and need for growing cannabis, or other types of plants.
 It consists of 3000K white, 5000K white, 660nm Red, and 760nm Infrared diodes.
 All together they make up a nice full spectrum white light.

-Spider Farmer lights feature a dimmable Mean Well driver.
-The dimmer is a bit of a pain to adjust since it’s located on the underside of the driver.
+Spider Farmer grow lights feature a dimmable Mean Well driver.
+The dimmer on the older models is located on the underside of the driver.
 You need to unscrew the Mean Well driver from the LED board so you can access the under side of the driver where the dimmer is located.